IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 ## Add operations to the generated class

-If you haven't done so already, in Intent Architect ensure you have a service with at least one operation and the operation has at least one parameter and a return type.
+If you haven't done so already, in Intent Architect ensure you have a service with at least one operation and that the operation has at least one parameter and a return type.

 Change the content of the `WebApiControllerTemplatePartial.cs` file to the following: